MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-reservations.md

 ### Cancel or revert a soft reservation

-If an original order line gets cancelled or deleted and you need to revert the corresponding soft reservation, post a negative quantity with the exact the same information in your API query body.
+If an original order line gets canceled or deleted and you need to revert the corresponding soft reservation, post a negative quantity with the exact the same information in your API query body.